Know your Goals & Intention

 I use the app Later for scheduling my Instagram posts and they have a hashtag suggestions feature for each picture I post.

 I really hope I was able to give some good advice today when it comes to marketing your business.
-This is something I could talk for awhile on, so if you have any additional questions, please drop a comment below and I’ll be happy to help!
+This is something I could talk about for a while, so if you have any additional questions, please drop a comment below and I’ll be happy to help!

 Now, get out there and serve your audience with intention!